mikkohei13/havistin2/readme.md

 - Birds of prey on adjusted form
 - Command to deploy version other than latest.
 First submit to Articat Registry, then deploy from there using --image option.
 - Country filtering? (bots)
+- Moving from existing to nonexisting grid should show message, not error

 ## Should / Might